 Enterprise can leverage AI to find insights about malicious activities in the behavior patterns of data, applications, devices.

-This can enable them to predict the upcoming threats to the business, and deploy security solutions in advance to avoid a specific attack.
+This can enable them to predict the upcoming threats to the business, and deploy SaaS Security solutions in advance to avoid a specific attack.

 If organizations train the AI models properly, it can enable them to gain value from IT infrastructure, and the data generated and gathered from every context.